MundoAndino Home : Andes Chile Guide at Mundo Andino

 Santiago Stock Exchange

-The Santiago Stock Exchange , founded in November 27, 1893, is Chile's dominant stock exchange.
+The Santiago Stock Exchange (SSE) , founded on November 27, 1893, is Chile's dominant stock exchange.

 Operations and Indices

 The exchange trades in stocks, bonds, investment funds, stock options, futures, gold and silver coins minted by the Banco Central de Chile, and US dollars on Telepregon, its electronic platform.
 The only floor trading conducted is the share market, concurrent with screen trading.
 Settlement for shares is T+2.
-Trading hours are from 9:30 a.m. to 1:20 p.m., Monday through Friday.
+The stock exchange works every day of the week, except weekends and financial holidays.
+The Board of Directors determines the schedule, and it generally is from 09:30 AM to 04:30 PM in winter and 05:30 in summer.

 Indices